Roles and Responsibilities of Municipal Officials

 Every council must establish, by bylaw, a position of CAO.
 The council may give the position an appropriate title, such as Town Manager or Administrator.
 The CAO is the administrative head of the municipality.
 The CAO's responsibilities include ensuring that the municipality's policies and programs are implemented, advising and informing the council on the operation of the municipality, performing other duties assigned by the council, and ensuring appropriate staffing is in place.

-Staying out of the day-to-day operation of the municipality allows councilors to concentrate on policy making and program monitoring.
+Staying out of the day-to-day operation of the municipality allows councillors to concentrate on policy making and program monitoring.
 Councillors should work with the CAO to keep informed on what the municipality is doing and will depend on the administration to provide information so that they can make sound decisions.

 A performance appraisal system for the CAO is a key building block for a lasting and positive relationship between council and the CAO.
 Section 205.1 of the Municipal Government Act states that a council must provide the CAO with an annual written performance evaluation.